19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Invisibility.md

 ## FAQ

 *The best theories scholars have is that invisibility works by distancing your body from the physical realm.
-By attempting to harm another being, your soul is forcibly reconnected to the world.*
+By attempting to harm another being, your soul is forcibly reconnected to the mortal realm.*